jas13/jas13.github.io/index.md

 # The Cone of Ignorance

-_Random thoughts on self-driving technology, touring United States National Parks, computer science, applied math, The Simpsons, sports and sports theory, beer, dogs, political theory, absurdity & surrealism, futurama, and whatever else the author feels like talking about._
+_Random thoughts on self-driving technology, touring United States National Parks, computer science, applied math, The Simpsons, sports and sports theory, beer, dogs, political theory, absurdity & surrealism, Futurama, Blue Man Group, and whatever else the author feels like talking about._